Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Misspecification of the Measurement Error Model and Prior

 \section{Misspecification of the Measurement Error Model and Prior}

 We are interested in the potential effects of misspecification of the measurement error model or prior.
-Specifically, focusing on the widely applicable default approach from Section \ref{subsec:EB_UQ_Default_approach}, we would like to know how the quantiles of the posterior distribution of the counterfactual object of interest given the noisy flows change when the assumptions of a normal measurement error model or a normal prior do not hold.
-Suppose for exposition that there are no zeros and that the structural parameter $\theta$ is known, so that we can obtain the posterior distribution $\pi\left(\gamma|\left\{ \log\tilde{F}_{ij}\right\} \right)$.
+Specifically, focusing on the widely applicable default approach from Section \ref{sec:Default_approach}, we would like to know how the quantiles of the posterior distribution of the counterfactual object of interest given the noisy flows change when the assumptions of a normal measurement error model or a normal prior do not hold.
+Suppose for exposition that there are no zeros and the hyperparameters $\vartheta$ are known, so that we can obtain the posterior distribution $\pi^{\mathrm{post}}\left(\gamma|\left\{ \log\tilde{F}_{ij}\right\} \right)$.